 Counties served through this grant include Greene, Barry, Christian, Dade, Dallas, Lawrence, Polk, Stone, Taney and Webster.
-To date, we have 12 training partners including Jordan Valley Health Center, CoxHealth, Southwest Regional Fire Academy, SPD, Air Services, MO-KAN Iron Workers Local 10, Davis Electric, CNH Reman, Positronic, Select Brands, Third Street Sportswear, and Missouri State University Pathways for Paras.
+To date, we have 12 training partners including Jordan Valley Health Center, CoxHealth, Southwest Regional Fire Academy, Springfield Police Department, Air Services, MO-KAN Iron Workers Local 10, Davis Electric, CNH Reman, Positronic, Select Brands, Third Street Sportswear, and Missouri State University Pathways for Paras.
 Look for more training partners to come!

-If your organization would like to start a registered apprenticeship program, contact Haley Jones-Sides at [email protected]
+If your organization would like to start a registered apprenticeship program, contact Haley Jones-Sides at [email protected].

 If you are interested in finding out more or applying for a Registered Apprenticeship, please complete the application form.

 Ever wondered what it would take to be Medical Assistant?
 Check out this video and explore the Medical Assistant Apprenticeship program at CoxHealth.

 Q1.What is a Registered Apprenticeship Program (RAP)?
 A1.
 A RAP is a customizable training program registered with the U.S. Department of Labor.
 It is sponsored by an employer, a group of employers, an intermediary, or a union.
 It consists of a set of standards for training apprentices to be skilled in an occupation.
 Apprenticeships exist across all industries.
 The industries newly associated with apprenticeship programming include healthcare, education, and public safety.